 The thematic initiatives, defined in wide consultations with research communities, are focused on novel and non-conventional topics that aim to spearhead research and support maturing of new multidisciplinary research communities.
 Proactive initiatives involve a set of complementary and collaborating projects, supporting building of new multidisciplinary research communities and enhancing Europe’s innovation potential.

 In FP7 (2007-2013), FET Proactive supported 31 Integrated Projects (IP), 92 Strategic Targeted Research Projects (STREP) and 31 Coordination and Support actions (CSA) for a total funding of 480 M€.
 In FP7, FET-Proactive has launched 24 initiatives whose ambition was to address key scientific challenges, structure and support community building, shape the European Research Area along with Member States, and contribute to a common research and innovation framework for Europe’s future technologies and industrial applications nucleated in ICT.
+Take a look at the snapshot about FET in FP7.

 The thematic areas supported by FET Proactive in FP7 are represented as addressing key challenges along three main axes: